BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 	    "badge":"10" // iOS only
 	}

-Depending of operating system, some fields exist or not.
+Depending on the operating system, some fields will bw non-existent.

 * `lights` and `vibrate` are only available on Android.
 * `badge` is only available on iOS